October 26, 2021 through May 22, 2022

 Sliding scale pricing based on US Dollars

-Option 1 :: $204/month for six months for those who can pay extra to allow me to offer lower rates
+Option 1 :: $177/month for seven months for those who can pay extra to allow me to offer lower rates

-Option 2 :: $168/month for six months recommended price
+Option 2 :: $141/month for seven months recommended price

-Option 3 :: $136/month for six months for those needing partial funding (limited space available at this option)
+Option 3 :: $99/month for seven months for those needing partial funding (limited space available at this option)

-Option 4 :: $99/month for six months for those in need of extra crisis funding (limited space available at this option)
+Option 4 :: $64/month for seven months for those in need of extra crisis funding (limited space available at this option)

-**If none of these pricing options are feasible for your family’s financial situation and you are deeply called to this work, please contact me directly (gwynn at gwynnraimondi dot com) to see if there are other partial scholarship options available
+**If none of these pricing options are feasible for your family’s financial situation and you are deeply called to this work, please contact me directly (gwynn at gwynnraimondi dot com) to see if there are other partial scholarship or payment plan options available

 Note: By registering for this program you agree to the Office Policy and Client Service Agreement terms and conditions.